aregtech/areg-sdk/examples/12_pubsvc/ReadMe.md

 ## Use Cases

-- **Distributed Applications**: The **12_pubsvc** project is ideal for scenarios where multiple clients need to communicate with a single service provider in a distributed network environment.
+- **Multiprocess Applications**: The **12_pubsvc** project is ideal for scenarios where multiple clients need to communicate with a single service provider in a network of distributed services.

 - **Public Services**: It is well-suited for applications where a network-accessible service needs to process requests from multiple consumers and maintain high availability and reliability.